Tecmo Stackers

-Tecmo Stackers, known as Dero~n Dero Dero (でろ～んでろでろ) in Japan, is a puzzle video game released first in 1995 by Tecmo to Arcades and ported to both the Sony PlayStation and the SEGA Saturn.
-Its gameplay is similar to Puyo Puyo.
+Tecmo Stackers, known as Dero~n Dero Dero (でろ～んでろでろ) in Japan, is a 1995 puzzle video game first released by Tecmo to arcades and ported to the PlayStation and Sega Saturn.
+The gameplay is similar to Puyo Puyo.

 Gameplay

 Players try to connect sets of four blocks so that their colors match, causing the blocks to be removed.
 Remaining blocks may then fall and complete other sets of four blocks.
 The main difference between Tecmo Stackers and Puyo Puyo is that blocks in Tecmo Stackers stretch in various directions after adjacent blocks are removed, and the "arms" they send out can complete sets of blocks and be removed; this allows for longer chain reactions.

 In arcade mode, players try to keep their stack of blocks from reaching the top of the screen.
 Long chain reactions send blocks to the opponent's screen.
 Arcade mode is available for one or two players, with players able to choose their difficulty independently of one another.

 Chain reaction mode centers on getting as many chain reactions as possible.

 In time trial mode, players try to keep their screen from filling with blocks for as long as possible.